 Extended Warranty Insurance Vs. Home Appliance Warranty: A Comparison

 What is a home appliance insurance (warranty)?

 As you may already know, a home warranty is a type of insurance that covers repairs and replacements of different home systems, such as electric, plumbing, heating, and air conditioning, as well as various types of home appliances.
-There are around 50 home warranty companies that provide home protection plans specifically for appliances.
+There are around 50 home warranty companies in the USA that provide home protection plans specifically for appliances.

 Those companies that offer the best homeowners appliance insurance usually include coverage for a washer and dryer, refrigerator, built-in microwave, dishwasher, oven or range, and garbage disposal.
 The top appliance warranty would also cover exhaust and ceiling fans, and a garage door opener.